SyberGrind/AWS-Active-Directory-Lab/README.md

 ⸻

-### Phase 4: Client Workstation Domain Join & Remote Access Setup
+### 🔹 Phase 4: Client Workstation Domain Join & Remote Access Setup.

 This phase connects the Client Instance to the newly created Active Directory domain.
 DNS is configured, domain authentication is performed, and Remote Desktop access is established for authorized domain users.